prometheus-community/jiralert/README.md

 Each receiver must have a unique name (matching the Alertmanager receiver name), JIRA API access fields (URL, username and password), a handful of required issue fields (such as the JIRA project and issue summary), some optional issue fields (e.g. priority) and a `fields` map for other (standard or custom) JIRA fields.
 Most of these may use [Go templating](https://golang.org/pkg/text/template/) to generate the actual field values based on the contents of the Alertmanager notification.
 The exact same data structures and functions as those defined in the [Alertmanager template reference](https://prometheus.io/docs/alerting/notifications/) are available in JIRAlert.

+Similar to Alertmanager, jiralert supports environment variable substitution with the `$(...)` syntax.

 ## Alertmanager configuration

 To enable Alertmanager to talk to JIRAlert you need to configure a webhook in Alertmanager.
 You can do that by adding a webhook receiver to your Alertmanager configuration.